India News | Meghalaya Murder: Sonam Raghuvanshi Taken for Medical Examination in Shillong | LatestLY

 "We have got the transit remand, most likely if not tonight, then all of them will be in Shillong tomorrow.
 The moment they land, we will produce them in the CJM (Chief Judicial Magistrate) court," the Deputy CM told ANI.

-Sonam Raghuvanshi, the wife of the victim, along with three others, including Akash Rajput, Vishal Singh Chauhan, and Raj Singh Kushwaha, are accused of murdering Raja Raghuvanshi, who recently got married and went on a honeymoon to Meghalaya.
+Sonam Raghuvanshi, the wife of the victim, along with four others, including Akash Rajput, Vishal Singh Chauhan, Raj Singh Kushwaha and Anand, are accused of murdering Raja Raghuvanshi, who recently got married and went on a honeymoon to Meghalaya.

 Raja's body was found on June 2 in a gorge at Sohra near Cherrapunji in Meghalaya.
 Sonam Raghuvanshi was later found near a dhaba on the Varanasi-Ghazipur main road.